-Smoking of any kind is discouraged by medical experts when it comes to managing blood pressure levels.
-Of course, cigarettes and tobacco account for most often cautioned against, but studies conducted on cannabis smoking show that blood pressure rises a bit, shortly after consumption but then drops to lower levels (hypotension) as the high sets in.
+Still, studies conducted on cannabis smoking show that blood pressure rises shortly after consumption but then drops to lower levels (hypotension) as the high sets in.

-It’s important to note that the majority of studies on marijuana use and hypertension have focused on THC rather than CBD.
-For some, THC worsens episodes of anxiety and increases heart rate which may have some peripheral effects on blood pressure levels.
-CBD however, appears to reduce systolic blood pressure in subjects both at rest and while stressed.
+It’s important to note that most studies on marijuana use and hypertension have focused on THC rather than CBD.
+For some, THC worsens episodes of anxiety and increases the heart rate, which may have some peripheral effects on blood pressure levels.
+CBD, however, appears to reduce systolic blood pressure in subjects at rest and while stressed.

-At the end of the day, a low-sodium diet, an active lifestyle and stress management and responsible cannabis use might be the keys to keeping blood pressure under control.
+At the end of the day, a low-sodium diet, an active lifestyle, stress management, and responsible cannabis use might be the keys to keeping blood pressure under control.